The Silent Hunter That Soars Above All Others

 On one of our walks, we watched a pair of what I thought were Sea Eagles.
 I’ve since been corrected by a friend (who knows far more about birds than I do) that they’re Brahminy Kites, not Sea Eagles.
 They are stunning gliders, and I’m always in awe when I see one.

-To our amazement, it rose another 5 metres or so and then passed directly over our heads in a very slow hover.
-The guy behind us said,
+To our amazement, it rose another 5 metres and then passed directly over our heads in a very slow hover.

 That was a special moment in Yamba, which is a special place, one I was glad to experience and capture.

-While you’re here, check out the main galleries page by clicking here.
+While you’re here, why not check out the main gallery page by clicking here?